nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 To create API endpoint manually, follow these steps

-1. On the **Configuration** menu, select **Security Server Clients**, select a client from the table and click the **Services** icon on that row.
+1. Navigate to **Clients** tab, click the name of the client containing service you wish to view and click the **Services** tab.

-2. Select from the table a REST service description where the endpoint is going to be added and click "**+**" to see the service details.
+2. Click the arrow symbol in front of a REST service and click the service code that is displayed.

-3. Select the service code item immediately under the service description level and click **Add Endpoint**.
+3. Click the **ENDPOINTS** tab and in the following view click **ADD ENDPOINTS**.

-4. Select HTTP request method and Path for the endpoint and click **OK**.
+4. In the dialog that opens fill in the HTTP Request method and path for the endpoint and click **ADD**

 ## 7 Access Rights